scottellis/omap3-pwm/README.md

 PWM10 (gpio_145) : pin 28
 PWM11 (gpio_146) : pin 27

-You have to unload and reload the module to change the frequency or the active timers.
+You have to unload and reload the module to change any of the module parameters.

 	root@overo:~# rmmod pwm

-	root@overo:~# insmod pwm.ko frequency=2048
+	root@overo:~# insmod pwm.ko servo=1

+So that insmod would tell the driver to create all 4 PWM devices, /dev/pwm8-11 in servo mode.
+Servo mode

+	root@overo:~# echo 12500 > /dev/pwm9

+	root@overo:~# cat /dev/pwm9
+	12500

+In servo mode the driver starts all PWM at 15000 or 1.5 ms pulse duration which is the standard zero position for servos.

-	root@overo:~# cat /dev/pwm10
+	root@overo:~# cat /dev/pwm8
-	PWM10 Frequency 2048 Hz Stopped
+	15000

+Remember in servo mode the driver wants settings in tenths of microseconds and the default range is 10000 to 20000.

 The driver takes care of muxing the output pins correctly and restores the original muxing when it unloads.
 The default muxing by Gumstix for the PWM